-Kegs, buoys, stakes, unattended gear-You may use kegs or buoys of any color but red on any permitted gear, unless otherwise provided for in fishery management area regulations (see pages 34 and 38 for exceptions in the Yukon-Northern and Kuskokwim areas).
+Kegs, buoys, stakes, unattended gear-You may use kegs or buoys of any color on any permitted gear, except for Norton Sound-Port Clarence and Kotzebue area; see pages 24 and 27.
 Your first initial, last name, and address must be plainly and legibly inscribed on each keg, buoy, gillnet stakes, on stakes for ice fishing gear, and any other unattended fishing gear you use to take fish for subsistence uses.